Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Cosmic web extraction around clusters

+To check the robustness of our results with respect to the filament-finder technique applied in the analysis, we used two different algorithms, \texttt{\disperse} and \texttt{\trex}.
 The \texttt{\disperse} algorithm analyses the topology of the density field \citep{DISPERSE2,DISPERSE}.
-The latter is reconstructed from the discrete galaxy distribution via the Delaunay Tessellation Field Estimator \citep{SchaapWeygaert2000}, where density is inversely proportional to the area of a triangle in the tessellation.
-Then, the \disperse algorithm identifies filaments as ridges connecting topologically pairs of saddle and peak critical points, determined through discrete Morse theory.
+The density field is reconstructed from the discrete galaxy distribution via the Delaunay Tessellation Field Estimator \citep{SchaapWeygaert2000}, where the density is inversely proportional to the area of a triangle in the tessellation.
+Then, the \disperse algorithm identifies filaments as ridges topologically connecting pairs of saddle and peak critical points determined through discrete Morse theory.
 The persistence parameter ($\sigma$) sets the significance threshold for filament detection, effectively distinguishing meaningful structures from Poisson noise.
-In the context of 2-D cosmic web reconstruction with photometric galaxies, \cite{Sarron19} and \cite{Darragh19} have shown that the optimal persistence value for \disperse algorithm to detect filaments connected to clusters ranges between $\sigma =1.5$ and $2$.
-Following these studies, we set the persistence at $\sigma = 1.5$ and $\sigma = 2$, to capture the large-scale cosmic filaments connected to clusters.
-These two runs of \disperse, over the 100 realisations of the 219 cluster slices, are discussed further, to explore the impact of the persistence on the overall mass-connectivity relation.
+In the context of 2D cosmic web reconstruction with photometric galaxies, \cite{Sarron19} and \cite{Darragh19} have shown that the optimal persistence value for the \disperse algorithm to detect filaments connected to clusters ranges between $\sigma =1.5$ and $2$.
+Following these studies, we set the persistence at $\sigma = 1.5$ and $\sigma = 2$ to capture the large-scale cosmic filaments connected to clusters.
+These two runs of \disperse, over the 100 realisations of the 219 cluster slices, are discussed further to explore the impact of the persistence on the overall mass-connectivity relation.